City Football Group: Geylang International

-It was announced on 1 February 2023 that Singapore Premier League club Geylang International had become the first southeast asian partner club for the group.
+It was announced on 1 February 2023 that Singapore Premier League club Geylang International had become the first Southeast Asian partner club for the group.
 The agreement is set to be an initial, highly targeted collaboration between both entities with the potential to evolve into a broader, more comprehensive strategic partnership in the future.

+İstanbul Başakşehir

+It was revealed on 18 February 2024 that Turkish Süper Lig club İstanbul Başakşehir signed an agreement with the group in order to improve their football strategy, recruitment, scouting and coaching methodology.